 Our team utilizes the latest technological innovations and evidence-based neuroscientific approaches to wellness

-More than just a clinician, Mark Smith and his team have held neurofeedback and QEEG workshops on four continents and continues to educate and train neurofeedback practitioners in international workshops and conferences around the globe
+More than just a clinician, Mark Smith and his team have held neurofeedback and QEEG workshops on four continents and continues to educate and train neurofeedback technicians & practitioners in international workshops and conferences around the globe

-Mark also provides web-based group and individual mentoring to other clinicians and neurofeedback providers interested in incorporating ISF Neurofeedback and QEEG into their practice
+Mark also provides web-based group and individual mentoring to other neurofeedback technicians and neurofeedback providers interested in incorporating ISF Neurofeedback and QEEG into their practice

 Mark Smith is a licensed clinical social worker, whose early career was established in the world of work, providing clinical services to the nurses, doctors, and staff of NYU Medical Center and Downtown Hospital in New York City.
 He is the owner and Clinical Director of Neurofeedback Services of New York.

 In private practice since 2000, Mark is a leading developer, teacher, and clinician of neurofeedback interventions for a variety of disorders.
 He was the first to use Z-score training in clinical practice.
 As an early adopter and developer of Z-score training, he worked closely with Thomas Collura of Brainmaster Inc. and Robert Thatcher from Applied Neuroscience Inc. to develop Z-score neurofeedback interventions for a host of clinical presentations.
 These protocols are arguably the most frequently used interventions in Z-score training worldwide.

 Simran Lamba is a Clinical Mental Health Counselor in the State of New York who earned her Master of Arts in General Psychology at Adelphi University and an Advanced Certificate degree in Clinical Mental Health Counseling at Long Island University.
 Simran provides both psychotherapy and neurofeedback at Neurofeedback Services of New York.
 Simran entered the field of mental health in 2015 when she became a case manager for adults in a nonprofit organization.